datalakehouse/docs/docs/products/postgresql/howto/migrate-aiven-db-migrate.rst

-Migrate to Aiven for PostgreSQL with ``aiven-db-migrate``
+Migrate to DLH for PostgreSQL with ``DLH-db-migrate``
 ===========================================================

-The ``aiven-db-migrate`` tool is an open source project available on `GitHub <https://github.com/aiven/aiven-db-migrate>`_), and it is the preferred way to perform the migration.
+The ``DLH-db-migrate`` tool is an open source project available on `GitHub <https://github.com/DLH/DLH-db-migrate>`_), and it is the preferred way to perform the migration.

-``aiven-db-migrate`` performs a schema dump and migration first to ensure schema compatibility.
+``DLH-db-migrate`` performs a schema dump and migration first to ensure schema compatibility.

 It supports both logical replication, and using a dump and restore process.
 Logical replication is the default method which keeps the two databases synchronized until the replication is interrupted.